Abraham and Isaac are two of the iconic figures in the Old Testament. The opening verses of Genesis 21 portray the birth of Isaac.

 God had miraculously restored the ability of Abram and Sarah to

-makes God's miracle all the more miraculous, as Abram is to father six
+makes God's miracle all the more miraculous, as Abram would go on to father six

-more children with Keturah, his wife after Sarah dies.
+more children with Keturah, his second wife after Sarah dies, several years after Isaac.

-Scripture indicates that Isaac was raised in accordance to God's
+Scripture indicates that Isaac was raised according to God's

 commands.
 He was nursed (v.
-7) the proper time, probably until he was
+7) until the proper time, probably until he was

 two or three.
 Abraham and Isaac would have certainly worshiped God